iamshishirgaire/IOE-Syllabus-Data/faculties/architecture/6sem/building_services_ii.md

-## BUILDING SERVICES II

-**Course Objective:**

-On completion of this course, students will be able to understand the basic concept of electrical systems and design illumination, power circuits, safety, and protection as per standard requirements.

-### **Course Content:**

 1. **Basic Concept of Electric System and Its Terminology [8 hours]**
     * Concept of Electric Current and Voltage
     * Electric Circuits